AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 9.md

 In addition, we are dealing with a complex landscape.
 Hills facing south receive much more radiation than hills facing north.
 This is not explained by the degree-day model alone.

 Even more complex: snow drift.
 Snow blowing in from somewhere else in the landscape.

+---
+# Snow and climate change
+Given that temperature is important for snow, it is not surprising that snowcover is decreasing given climate change.

+Maximum snow is dropping slower than mean snow dropping.

+Increase in temperature does not mean a quicker increase in snowmelt.
+This is because snow is a seasonal phenomenon.
+If temperature pushes snowmelt earlier into the season, snowfall is pushed into a season where radiation is lower.

+Snow-albedo feedback: decreasing snowcover increases temperature further.

+---
+# Paper for today: